MichaelMiR01/tcc4tcl_dev/tcc4tcl_altmake/readme.md

         make pkg

-will make a subdir tcc4tcl-0.40.0-pkg
+will make a subdir tcc4tcl-0.40.0-pkg and place all necessary files there to make a tcl package

 4a build under windows:

         cd DIR/win32
         build-tcc4tcl-win32.bat (-t 32 -c PATH/TO/GCC/gcc.exe)

-will make a subdir tcc4tcl-0.40.0-pkg
+will make a subdir tcc4tcl-0.40.0-pkg (or use the existing from the linux-build :-)

 test: